aleksei-berezkin/typique/README.md

 ### 5. Add a build step

-Run the following command to compile the CSS file:
+Run the following command to build the CSS file from the command line:

 ```bash
 npx typique --build ./projectFile.ts --tsserver /path/to/tsserver.js -- ...ts-params
 ```

 - `--build projectFile.ts` *(required)* — any TypeScript file in your project.
-It’s used to bootstrap TypeScript and initialize the Typique plugin.
+It’s used to bootstrap the TypeScript project and initialize the Typique plugin.
 Common choices are your root component or application entry point.
 - `--tsserver /path/to/tsserver.js` *(optional)* — Path to the TypeScript server executable.
 If not set, Typique defaults to `./node_modules/typescript/lib/tsserver.js`.
 - `...ts-params` *(optional)* — any valid TypeScript [compiler options](https://www.typescriptlang.org/docs/handbook/compiler-options.html).